infinum/dotnet-handbook/Testing/Testing tools.md

 }
 ```

-This approach gives us the flexibility to define the test data exatly how we want it.
-Of course, there is a downside to this approach: defining every property can be cumbersome, especially when dealing with complex classes, and maintaining the generator methods can take a lot of time.
-Because of that we use static methods only in cases where data generators don't work for us.
+This approach gives us the flexibility to define the test data exactly how we want it.
+Of course, there is a downside to this approach: defining every property can be cumbersome, especially when dealing with complex classes and maintaining the generator methods can take a lot of time.
+Because of that, we use static methods only in cases where data generators don't work for us.

 ### Mocking

 Now that we know how to generate test parameters and test data, we must set them up in our test cases.
 This is where mocking frameworks come in.
-For this purpose we use [Moq](https://github.com/moq/moq4), a powerful mocking framework that allows us to set up behaviours and verify usage of objects.
+For this purpose, we use [Moq](https://github.com/moq/moq4), a powerful mocking framework that allows us to set up behaviors and verify the usage of objects.

 Moq allows us to define mock objects by wrapping the classes we must use, but are not a part of our test.
 This approach enables us to skip the logic defined in that method and just define the result we would expect in our test case.
 First, we must define that wrapper: